Simpson Spence & Young: SSY Valuation Services

 SSY Valuation Services is SSY analytical department for helping clients manage their shipping.

 Ernest Simpson

-Ernest Simpson married Wallis Warfield Spencer in 1928 and the two divorced in 1937.
+Ernest Simpson’s son, also Earnest Simpson, married Wallis Warfield Spencer in 1928 and the two divorced amicably in 1937.
 Later Wallis Simpson married King Edward VIII, who abdicated the British throne to marry Wallis.
 King Edward VIII stepped down to become the Duke of Windsor.

 World War II

 Simpson Spence & Young fleet of ships that were used to help the World War II effort.
 During World War II Simpson Spence & Young operated Merchant navy ships for the United States Shipping Board.
 During World War II Polarus Steamship Company was active with charter shipping with the Maritime Commission and War Shipping Administration.
 Simpson Spence & Young operated Liberty ships and Victory ships for the merchant navy.
 The ship was run by its Polarus Steamship Company crew and the US Navy supplied United States Navy Armed Guards to man the deck guns and radio.